Capture effect

-In a radio receiver, the capture effect, or FM capture effect, is a phenomenon associated with FM reception in which only the stronger of two signals at, or near, the same frequency or channel will be demodulated.
+In a radio receiver, the capture effect is a phenomenon associated with reception in which only the stronger of two or more signals received within the bandwidth of the receiver passband will be demodulated.
+The Capture effect therefore enables frequency reuse of the same frequency by imposing a sufficient distance separation, e.g. used in AM communication in the AM(R)S (Aeronautical mobile (R) service), or between FM-BC transmitter for the capture take effect.
+Alternatively the capture effect enables two frequency ILS-Localizer (ILS-LOC) and ILS-Glide-Path (ILS-GP) to operate at airports in presence of strong reflections, e.g. due to terrain and buildings.

 FM phenomenon

 The capture effect is defined as the complete suppression of the weaker signal at the receiver's limiter (if present) where the weaker signal is not amplified, but attenuated.
 When both signals are nearly equal in strength or are fading independently, the receiver may rapidly switch from one to another and exhibit flutter.

 The capture effect can occur at the signal limiter, or in the demodulation stage for circuits that do not require a signal limiter.
 Some types of radio receiver circuits have a stronger capture effect than others.
 The measurement of how well a receiver rejects a second signal on the same frequency is called its capture ratio.
 It is measured as the lowest ratio of the power of two signals that will result in the suppression of the weaker signal.

 The capture effect phenomenon was first documented in 1938 by General Electric engineers conducting test transmissions.
 Two experimental FM stations, located 15 miles (24 km) apart in Albany and Schenectady, New York, were configured to transmit on the same frequency, in order to study how this would affect reception.
 It was determined that, for most of the path between the two stations, only one of the signals could be heard, with the complete elimination of the other.
 It was concluded that this effect occurred whenever the stronger signal was about twice as strong as the weaker one.
 This was significantly different than the case with amplitude modulation signals, where the general standard for broadcasting stations was that to avoid objectionable interference the stronger signal had to be about twenty times that of the weaker one.
 The capture effect thus allowed co-channel FM broadcasting stations to be located somewhat closer to each other than AM ones, without causing mutual interference.